-‘Health’ and ‘safety’ are often words we see together, as though they are a single concept.
-But in modern industry, great care is taken to address each side equitably.
-That’s because risks to safety are immediate and happen in the workplace, whereas occupational health risks are often long-term and may not manifest for many years.
+‘Health’ and ‘safety’ are often words used together, as though they are a single concept, but great care needs to be taken to address their seperate needs: risks to safety are immediate and happen in the workplace, whereas occupational health risks are often long-term and may not manifest for many years.

-Mines are complex workplaces covering a range of potentially dangerous activities, as well as hazardous engineering processes.
-At the same time, mining operations are often located in remote and challenging environments vulnerable to natural catastrophes and under resourced health infrastructure.
+Minining operations are complex workplaces covering a range of potentially dangerous activities, as well as hazardous engineering processes.
+At the same time, they are often located in remote and challenging environments vulnerable to natural catastrophes and under resourced health infrastructure.

 A successful HRA is a partnership of occupational health advisors, occupational and industrial hygiene advisors, managers and operational staff.
 And will allow operations to identify risks and hazards, develop an understanding of potential health effects and measure exposure to harmful substances.